sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 [ACCORDION-BEGIN [Step 7: ](Configure Metaflow)]

 Computer vision package uses Metaflow library for SAP AI Core.
 Metaflow is installed along with `sap-computer-vision-package`.
-You are required need to configure Metaflow on your system to set your AWS connection to it.
+You need to configure Metaflow on your system and set your AWS connection to it.

-Paste and run the snippet in your terminal.
-Provide the details to prompts with your AWS Object Store (example: S3) credentials.
+Paste and run the snippet.
+When prompted, provide the details of your AWS object store (example: S3) credentials.

 > **CAUTION** For Windows users, run the snippet within your Linux VM.